 Upcoming volunteer information sessions:

-(Potential volunteers are asked to attend one info session and then one training to be eligible as a team member.
-They are not required to attend multiple sessions):
+(Potential volunteers are asked to attend one info session and then one training to be eligible as a team member.)

 Training: